Needlesslord/Research-Project-Installer/docs/README.md

 [Here]() you can find a link to a script with basic syntax errors in this language.
 Find them all so that it works.

+#### TODO1: Using NSIS Quick Setup Script Generator to create a basic script

+As said before, we will use this software provided by NSIS to create a basic script.
+Open the executable and play with it.
+The interface is very intuitive.
+After completing all of the fields, you will have your first script in NSIS.
+Of course, you may not understand some part or if you can leave a field blank, etc, so an explanation on how to use this software can be found in the solutions below.

  - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -